ombegov/policy-v2/_identity-draft/index.md

 6. Develop and publish, in consultation with NIST, OPM, and DHS, a Physical Access Control System (PACS) security and privacy control overlay<sup id="fnref:13"><a href="#fn:13" class="footnote">13</a></sup> to help agencies identify core controls for PACS; and

 7. Determine the feasibility of expanding the USAccess program to include Derived PIV Credentials as a service offering.
-For those agencies not leveraging a Federal shared service for Derived PIV credentials, the FIPS 201 Evaluation Program shall establish a process so agencies may ensure the credentials they are using meet the technical specifications outlined in NIST SP 800-157.
+For those agencies not leveraging a Federal shared service for Derived PIV credentials, the FIPS 201 Evaluation Program shall establish a process so agencies may ensure the credentials they are using meet the technical specifications outlined in NIST SP 800-157 (as revised).

 The Office of Personnel Management (OPM) is responsible for the following actions: